SalesforceSFDC/Accenture/README.md

 | Apex triggers | Used primarily for invocation of remote processes using Apex callouts from DML-initiated events.  |
 | Apex batch classes | Used for invocation of remote processes in batch.  |

+#### Error handling and recovery
+An error handling and recovery strategy must be considered as part of the overall solution.